Mrkewl/CTRL/README.md

 DONE TASK
 1.profile picture not showing up properly, i think the defult url is overwritting it
 - no, its not overwritting but it did not update document
+21. add dialog that they have already joined
+Done

 16. loading button
 Done
 8. log out - done
 DONE

+22. When user participate in game, it should be added to the participating game list Done
 14. make if else for loading games, and load games after sign up. done DONE